wir3z/hubitat/owntracks-hubitat/README.md

 	- Display the 'Mobile App Location Settings' and 'Mobile App Display Settings'

 ## Mobile App Location Settings
+- Restore Defaults
+	- Resets the settings to the recommended defaults
 - Using the defaults gives best balance of battery life and accuracy.
 If 'Enable high accuracy reporting when location is between region radius and this value' was enabled on the main screen, the device will be switched to 'HIGH_POWER' mode with 'Request that the location provider updates no faster than the requested locater interval' when the mobile device is within that region.
+- Location reporting mode
+	- 'significant' - location updates are based on distance moved and time elapsed.
+Best balance for battery consumption and performance.
+	- 'move' - Continuously reports locations based on the configured interval.
+Will result in much higher battery consumption.
+- Do not send a location if the accuracy is greater than the given distance
+	- Prevents the phone from returning locations if the accuracy is larger than the entered distance
+- Number of days after which location updates from friends are assumed stale and removed
+	- If a member stops reporting locations to your mobile phone, they will be marked as stale after this many days
+- Device will send a location interval at this heart beat interval (minutes) (Android Only)
+	- The mobile will report a location on intervals of this many minutes, regardless if it is moving
+- Request that the location provider deliver updates no faster than the requested locater interval
+	- Reduces mobile data communications and battery consumption by throttling updates to the locater interval time
+- How far the device travels before receiving another location update (Android Only)
+	- If the phone has moved further than this distance in the alloted time, it will report a location
+- Device will not report location updates faster than this interval (seconds) unless moving
+	- Location updates will be reported on this interval unless the mobile is moving
+- How often should locations be continuously sent from the device while in 'Move' mode (seconds)
+    - Interval for the mobile to report a location when in 'move' mode.
+NOTE:  Faster the updates, the higher the battery consumption.

 ## Mobile App Display Settings
+- Restore Defaults
+	- Resets the settings to the recommended defaults
 - Replace the 'TID' (tracker ID) with 'username' for displaying a name on the map and recorder
 	- Pushes the user name back as the tracker ID to allow the user's names to be shown on each device map.
 - Notify about received events